Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Here’s an example of an effective resume letter:

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing to let you know of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-I am highly skilled and experienced individual in [Your profession], I believe I would be the perfect candidate for this role.
+I am writing to express my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+Being highly skilled and knowledgeable [Your field], I believe I would be the perfect candidate to be considered for this job.

-Thank you for your consideration of my application.
-I am looking forward hearing from you.
+Thank you for taking a look at my application.
+I am looking forward to hearing from you.

 Sincerely,